Daniil Utkin

-Daniil Pavlovich Utkin (Дании́л Па́влович У́ткин; born 12 October 1999) is a Russian football player who plays as a central midfielder for Baltika Kaliningrad on loan from Rostov, and the Russia national team.
+Daniil Pavlovich Utkin (Дании́л Па́влович У́ткин; born 12 October 1999) is a Russian football player who plays as a central midfielder for Krasnodar and the Russia national team.

 Club career

 Utkin made his Russian Professional Football League debut for Krasnodar-2 on 10 March 2018 in a game against Chayka Peschanokopskoye.

 He made his first appearance for the main squad of Krasnodar on 1 November 2018 in a Russian Cup game against Krylia Sovetov Samara.

 He made his Russian Premier League debut for Krasnodar on 9 December 2018 in a game against Ufa as a 82nd-minute substitute for Viktor Claesson.

 On 11 June 2021, he joined Akhmat Grozny on loan until 31 May 2022.

 On 16 June 2022, Utkin signed a four-year contract with Rostov.

 On 11 September 2024, Utkin returned to Akhmat Grozny on loan.
 On 12 June 2025, he joined Baltika Kaliningrad on a season-long loan.
+On 13 February 2026, he moved on a new loan to Torpedo Moscow.

+On 19 June 2026, Utkin returned to Krasnodar on a three-year contract.